YiqunChen1999/DLTemplate/README.md

 Just clone this project to your directory and change the project name `Template` to your project name `ProjectName` and fill your code in corresponding file.

+## Issues

+This template is not fully tested, there may be some bugs.

 ## Highlight

 `utils.utils.log_info` can help record information to both terminal and logfile.